 Lake Shore Drive Remodel – Rough Finishes 3B

 Take a tour of the “rough finishes” stage of an incredible Lake Shore Drive condominium.
-Architect Amy Scruggs shares shares the thinking step-by-step thinking behind a total redesign of a 1920s Chicago co-op and some of the challenges of remodeling in a city high-rise on the Lake Michigan.
+Architect Amy Scruggs shares the step-by-step thinking behind a total redesign of a 1920s Chicago co-op and some of the challenges of remodeling in a city high-rise on Lake Michigan.

 In this update we look at timeless and classic (but not too traditional) white marble bath tile and the importance of grout color choice – details that might seem inconsequential – but to us, provides an opportunity to elevate our craft.

 We hope you enjoy watching the architectural design take shape bit by bit as much as we do.
 More to come!

 The North Lake Shore Drive, Chicago Architecture Series:

 The whole aesthetic for this bath is to make sure that it feels timeless and classic, but not too traditional.
 And we’ve finished laying the floor tile here.
 It’s a really, really beautiful white marble.

 And we spent some time this morning with the tile setter and with the owner trying to decide – should the grout be gray?
 Should the grout be white?
 What are you going to really see?